Deutsche Version "Back To The Future"-Fanmeeting... Supercar meets time machine!

 » Photogallery about the Countdown Sequencer

-Interior Dash overlays
+Dash overlays

 I got the dash overlays by Eric Wang, fitting to the Jupiter Electronics.
 The set is made of hard plastic panels and looks and fits great!